How to change a baby’s nappy

 - You will need to take nappy changing essentials with you to the hospital.
 Read our hospital bag checklist for more information on what you’ll need to take here.

 - Stock your changing table with plenty of supplies – nappies and wipes are often cheaper if you buy them in large quantities.

-- Prepare a nappy changing basket or box downstairs too, complete with a changing mat, nappies, cotton wool, and spare babygrow, for any inevitable accidents.
+- Prepare a nappy changing basket or box downstairs too, complete with a changing mat, nappies, cotton wool and a spare baby grow for any inevitable accidents.

 - Get to know your nappies.
-Practise on a teddy, or ask other parent friends to show you how they do it.
+Practise on a teddy or ask a other parents friends to show you how they do it.

 - NCT.
 Newborn baby poo in nappies: what to expect [Online].
 2015.
 Available at: http://www.nct.org.uk/parenting/whats-your-babys-nappy [Accessed March 2017]

 - Shevlov SP, Altmann TR.
 Caring for Your Baby and Young Child: Birth to Age 5-6th ed.
 American Academy of Pediatrics: New York, 2014.